fermyon/developer/content/spin/writing-apps.md

 To add a new component to an existing application using a template, run the `spin add` command.
 This works in a very similar way to `spin new`, except that it expects the `spin.toml` file to already exist, and adds the details for the new component to that `spin.toml`.

+> Please take a look at the [Spin application structure](spin/spin-application-structure) documentation, which explains how to achieve the recommended application structure (through the use of Spin templates via the `spin new` and `spin add` commands).

 ## Including Files with Components

 You can include files with a component.
 This means that: